 Graduates will have the necessary expertise to take on managerial roles in projects of their chosen profession.
 They will have acquired professional experience which will enable them to manage project goals within constraints, and contribute to strategic decision making through understanding a range of specialty areas relevant to project management.

-A four-year full-time bachelor degree in a relevant discipline area; and a grade point average of 5.0 or more (on a 7-point scale) in that study, or an equivalent qualification determined by the Faculty.
-English language requirements for the course are an English Language Proficiency level in accordance with QUT requirements (IELTS score of 6.0 with no sub-band below 6.0) if English is not your first language.
-Applicants from a non-relevant background may gain entry through successful completion of BN85, the Graduate Certificate in Built Environment and Engineering.
+A four-year full-time bachelor degree in a relevant discipline area; and a grade point average of 4.0 or more (on a 7-point scale) in that study, or an equivalent qualification determined by the faculty.

 If requested, supply documentation of professional work experience as detailed in Completing the PG Form.